Ginsberg Research Grant

 The Ted and Cora Ginsberg Undergraduate Research Grant supports undergraduate political science research conducted in collaboration with a faculty member.
 The project must be student initiated, and conducted with the mentorship of a political science faculty member.
 The research can occur during the summer or during the academic year and need not be conducted for credit.

 Interested students should approach a faculty member to discuss a potential project.
-Funds can be applied toward students’ expenses related to undertaking the collaborative research including: transportation costs, such as student’s travel to research venues; materials, computer software; other.
+Grant funds can be applied toward students’ expenses related to undertaking the collaborative research such as: transportation costs to research venues; software required for conducting research; compensation for research participants; or books and research materials.
 Grants are awarded to undergraduate students only.

 - An unofficial transcript